 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Non-credit bearing placements Opportunities outside of the programme curriculum which do not count for credit but can form a significant contribution to a student's graduate attributes'.
 It is not part of the programme of study but will appear on the HEAR Low School/ Student Futures team are responsible for sourcing /arranging the placement/ time abroad.
 Finance These activities are supported by the Student Futures team (which is centrally funded) or by schools (and therefore managed withing existing budgets).
 As such, existing activities would only be at risk if budgetary pressures meant that they needed to be discontinued.
 New activity will only be developed where either Student Futures and/or a school has decided that it can be delivered within existing resources, or additional resourcing has been secured.
 Finance These activities are supported by the Student Futures team (which is centrally funded) or by schools (and therefore managed withing existing budgets).
 New activity will only be developed where either Student Futures and/or a school has decided that it can be delivered within existing resources, or additional resourcing has been secured.
 Availability If the activity is curtailed, impact upon graduate outcomes/the transition into the word of work and students' opportunity to develop wider employability/cultural skills.
-Siobhan Availability Student Futures is a centrally funded service, the risk is low that no extracurricular activities would be available to students, even if relevant activities within schools were curtailed.
+Availability Student Futures is a centrally funded service, the risk is low that no extracurricular activities would be available to students, even if relevant activities within schools were curtailed.
 As this activity is non-credit bearing, the main impact of activities not running or being curtailed is on the student Employers may not be able to make adjustments in the workplace for disabled students.
-The nature of these adjustments may vary depending on the resource capacity of each provider. placements could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
-The GO Wales Team (within Student Futures) can help source work shadowing opportunities, work tasters and up to six weeks paid work placements for students who have faced barriers in accessing higher education or work experience: Gowales@cardiff.ac. uk Pre-departure briefing to explain the range of support, advice, and guidance at the partner
+The nature of these adjustments may vary depending on the resource capacity of each provider.
+Placements could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
+The Career Confident team (within Student Futures) work with WP students to create a tailored development plan, consisting of employability support, bespoke work experience and training.
+CareerConfident@ca rdiff.ac.uk For international activities, pre- departure briefing to explain the range of support, advice, and guidance at the partner / organisation.
+Guidance for students with protected characteristics going abroad has been developed with input from specialist teams.